nikhilreddybilla28/rgb_nir_fusion/README.md

 ### Training

-To train an `InternImage` on ADE20K, run:
+To train an `InternImage` on IDDAW, run:

 ```bash
 sh dist_train.sh <config-file> <gpu-num>